steverusso/steverusso.me/content/rec/books/the-way-to-wealth.md

 ---
-short: The Way to Wealth
+title: The Way to Wealth
-title: The Way to Wealth by Benjamin Franklin
+bookAuthor: Benjamin Franklin
 weight: 1
 ---

-{{< heading "The Way to Wealth" "Benjamin Franklin" >}}

 _The Way to Wealth_ is not only my favorite personal finance book, but also one my favorite books in general.
 Easily read in one sitting, it's an invaluable